I want to get lessons, but before I do, let me get a bit better before coming to see you.

 I get that often, or people who ask: “I would love to take lessons so I get better, but what should I know or work on before I come to see you?”.

-Isn’t that a bit the same like asking: “How much weight should I aim to lose first before I start the diet?” or… “Which fitness level should I work towards by myself first before I seriously consider your work out program?”
+Isn’t that a bit the same as asking: “How much weight should I aim to lose first before I start the diet?” or… “Which fitness level should I work towards by myself first before I seriously consider your workout program?”

 What is the reasoning behind this question?